OpenDataServices/flatten-tool/README.md

 This code supports Python 2.7 and Python 3.3 (and later).

-Python 2.6 and earlierf are not supported because our code makes use new language constructs introduced in Python 3 and 2.7.
+Python 2.6 and earlier are not supported because our code makes use new language constructs introduced in Python 3 and 2.7.
 Python 3.2 (also 3.1 and 3.0) is not supported, because one of the dependencies (openpyxl) does not support it.

 Installation
 ------------